 You probably don't know who Rudolf Kasztner was.
 But, actually, I've know about him since I was a teenager.
 Was he a Jewish hero?
 Or was he a traitor to the Jews?
 I can still hear the familiar piercing locutions of my parents' bad marriage, fought out over politics, Jewish politics, daily, unrelenting, almost viperous.

 My mother was for him, this Dr. Kasztner who in the late days of the Second World War, while 12,000 Hungarian Jews a day were being gassed almost rhythmically in the crematoria, bribed Nazi officers to release a train with some 1,600 otherwise also doomed men, women and children to their new destination: freedom.
-Actually, Switzerland.
+Actually,

 My father thought Kasztner a recreant.
 To my father, the choice of "which Jews?" and "why?" were the questions that could never be put to rest.
 And, at our dinner table, they never were.

-The rescue taunted the Jews of the West and of Palestine.
-If this one was feasible, why not others?
+The rescue taunted the Jews of the West and of

 And it also played against the model anointed by history.
 The many small insurrections that saved some people's lives, like the Bielski brothers' partisan operation evoked in Edward Zwick's actually dazzling film Defiance; the others, many others, that started in fated failure and ended in a glory that was only of the grave.
-Like the Warsaw Ghetto.
+Like the